vic/pipe_here/README.md

 a |> b(1, _) |> c(_, 2) |> pipe_here
 ```

-every member of the pipe can at most have a one `_` placeholder.
+every member of the pipe can at most have just one `_` placeholder.

 ## Installation